 76% turnout in last phase of Bengal polls

-Kolkata Roughly 76% of the electorate voted in the final phase of the West Bengal assembly election on Thursday, ending a monthlong poll season that began with a tense political battle between the Bharatiya Janata Party (BJP) and Trinamool Congress (TMC) but was quickly overshadowed by surging Covid-19 infections.
+Roughly 76% of the electorate voted in the final phase of the West Bengal assembly election on Thursday, ending a month-long poll season that began with a tense political battle between the Bharatiya Janata Party (BJP) and Trinamool Congress (TMC) but was quickly overshadowed by surging Covid-19 infections.

 Voting in three districts and a part of Kolkata saw stray violence in some areas but a sharp spike in Covid cases kept many voters indoor.
 The provisional turnout of 76.07 % is the lowest of eight phases and came on a day the state posted its highest cases and deaths, 17,403 and 89, respectively.